reproio/ecs_deploy/README.md

 ### IAM policy for autoscaler

-The following policy is required for the preceding configuration:
+The following policy is required for the preceding configuration of "repro-api-production" service:

 ```
 {